"NeXT WorkStation.. The Savior of Macintosh"

 NextCube

-Released in 1990, the NeXTcube is an improved version of the original NeXT Computer.
-It offers a more powerful CPU (MC68040) and the new operating system NeXTSTEP 2.0.
+Released in 1990, the NeXTcube is an upgraded version of the original NeXT Computer, as it features a more powerful CPU (MC68040) and the new operating system NeXTSTEP 2.0.

 - MC68040 CPU running at 25 MHz with an integrated floating-point unit (FPU) - Later, a 33 MHz NeXTcube Turbo was released